-- What property (including personal property or minerals) is included in the purchase? - Is the seller to furnish a "marketable" title, "insurable" title or something less? - What are the terms of payment? - Is an abstract of title to be furnished?
-If so, who is to pay for the abstract update? - What kind of a deed must the seller give? - When is the purchaser to have possession? - If a survey is needed, who is to pay for it? - What happens if the survey reveals an improvement on neighboring property is built partially on the subject property (encroachment), one of the improvements on the subject property is partially on the neighboring property, or the land area of the subject property is more or less than the expected area? - Will the property be inspected?
+- What property (including personal property or minerals) is included in the purchase? - Is the seller to furnish a "marketable" title, "insurable" title or something less?
+Know the difference! - What are the terms of payment? - Is an abstract of title to be furnished?
+If so, who is to pay for the abstract update?
+Are you going to have the abstract examined by an attorney, and are you going to purchase title insurance? - What kind of deed must the seller give? - When is the purchaser to have possession? - If a survey is needed, who is to pay for it? - What happens if the survey reveals any unexpected issues with the property, such as improvements on/over the property line (i.e., a neighbor's fence or driveway on the side of the property you are buying)? - Will the property be inspected?
+How soon must it be inspected?
 If so, who pays for the inspection?
-What if the inspection reveals problems? - Who pays for unpaid real estate taxes or special assessments? - Who pays the sales commission and other transaction costs? - If the purchase is financed, does the buyer have the right to
+What if the inspection reveals problems?
+Are you taking the property in its as-is condition?

-- back out if financing cannot be obtained? - Does the buyer have the right to back out if a property appraisal is too low? - Is the seller making any warranties? - Will the seller be completing and providing a residential property disclosure form? - Is the seller making or going to make any other types of disclosures?
+- Who pays for unpaid real estate taxes or special assessments? - Who pays the commission and other transaction costs? - If the purchase is financed, does the buyer have the right to back out if financing cannot be obtained? - Does the buyer have the right to back out if a property appraisal is too low? - Can the buyer back out if they don't like the homeowners association rules, restrictive covenants or zoning? - Is the seller making any warranties? - Will the seller be completing and providing a residential property disclosure form? - Is the seller making or going to make any other types of disclosures? - Do you want a home warranty, and if so, is it included in the contract?